daisyxie/daisyxie.github.io/_posts/2020-02-21-one-week-in-japan.md

 - Tsujiki Fish Market- no longer a fish auction in the morning, but still worth visiting for excellent seafood!
 - Toyosu Market is where you can view fish auctions now!
 - Kit Kat Chocolatery and Cafe - make your own kit kat flavor
+- teamLab Digital Art Museum - super popular, but a lil pricey and line is long

 **Jinbocho Region**
 - Book town, over 10M books in this area